Jigsaw++: Imagining Complete Shape Priors for Object Reassembly

 Our approach draws inspiration from the recent success of 3D shape generators employing diffusion models, which map Gaussian noise to instances on the data manifold.
 Based on this principle, we propose to learn a complete shape prior through the generative model, then optimize the mapping from the partially assembled input towards this complete shape space.
 Ideally, this method will provide a realistic representation of what the complete object would look like based on the given input.
-Among many 3D representations, we focus on the point-cloud representation, due to its tight connection to acquisition devices and training data, e.g., Break Bad~\citep{DBLP:conf/nips/SellanCWGJ22} and PartNet~\citep{mo2019partnet}.
+Among many 3D representations, we focus on the point-cloud representation, due to its tight connection to the data acquisition devices and problem settings~\citep{lu2023jigsaw,zhan2020generative}.

 Learning a point cloud generative model for fractured object reassembly is difficult.
 Most approaches require a fixed number of points and are also restricted to specific categories or need class conditioning.
 Another challenge is the scale of training data for learning shape priors.
 We overcome these challenges by adopting the LEAP image-to-3D reconstruction model~\citep{jiang2024leap} under the point cloud representation.
 Our goal is to leverage its training on broad 2D datasets~\citep{Oquab2023DINOv2LR}. by developing a suitable mapping between raw point clouds and RGB images.